treasure-data/digdag/digdag-docs/src/operators/param_set.md

 * **{key}: {value}**

-  The name of the key/value of the record which you want to save to DataStore
+  The name of the key/value of the record which you want to save to ParamServer

   * About data type of {value}